McCarthy nears victory for speaker after grueling fight

 The chamber is unable swear in members and begin its 2023-24 session.
 McCarthy told lawmakers there were no plans to adjourn for the weekend, one Republican said, but it might be difficult to keep them in town.

 So far Republicans have been unable to settle on a new speaker — normally an easy, joyous task for a party that has just won majority control.
-But not this time: About 200 Republicans are stymied by 20 far-right colleagues who say he’s not conservative enough.
+But not this time: About 200 Republicans have been stymied by 20 far-right colleagues who said he’s not conservative enough.

 Even if McCarthy is able to secure the votes he needs, he will emerge as a weakened speaker, having given away some powers, leaving him constantly under threat of being voted out by his detractors.
 But he would also be potentially emboldened as a survivor of one of the more brutal fights for the gavel in U.S. history.